 In most cases, the router can meet the hold timing without affecting the setup.
 In some cases (mostly due to errors in the design or the constraints), the setup time will be significantly affected.
-Improper hold checks are often caused by improper set\multicycle\path constraints in which the -hold was not specified.
+Improper hold checks are often caused by improper set_multicycle_path constraints in which the -hold was not specified.
 In other cases, large hold requirements are due to excessive clock skew.
 In this case, Xilinx recommends that you review the clocking architecture for that particular circuit.
-For more information, see this link in the UltraFast Design Methodology Guide for the Vivado Design Suite (UG949).
+For more information, see this link in the UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).

 This may occur if your design meets setup timing post placement, but fails setup post route.
-You can utilize the report\design\analysis command with the -show\all option to view path delay due to routing detours added by the router to fix hold violations.
-The following figure shows an example of report\design\analysis report with the Hold Fix Detour column indicating the delay (in ps) added to the timing path by the router due to hold fixing.
+You can utilize the report_design_analysis command with the -show_all option to view path delay due to routing detours added by the router to fix hold violations.
+The following figure shows an example of report_design_analysis report with the Hold Fix Detour column indicating the delay (in ps) added to the timing path by the router due to hold fixing.